USS Torsk: Design

 The submarine was armed with ten 21 in torpedo tubes, six of which were in the bow, with the other four located in her stern.
 These were supplied with a total of 28 torpedoes.
 She was also fitted with a 5 in /25 caliber deck gun and a Bofors 40 mm and Oerlikon 20 mm cannon.
+The deck guns were removed in 1952 as part of the US Navy's Fleet Snorkel conversion.

 Service history

 World War II

-The keel for Torsk was laid down at the Portsmouth Navy Yard on 7 June 1944, and the completed hull was launched on 6 September.
+The keel for Torsk, which was named for the eponymous fish, was laid down at the Portsmouth Navy Yard on 7 June 1944.
+The completed hull was launched on 6 September.
 Work was completed by the end of the year, and she was commissioned on 16 December.
 Beginning on 31 December, she began training exercises that lasted until 11 February 1945; five days later she sailed to Port Everglades, Florida, where she conducted anti-submarine experiments.
 The vessel remained there only briefly, and on 20 February, she got underway for the Pacific Ocean, passing through the Panama Canal and arriving in Hawaii on 23 March.
 There, she conducted further training and underwent repairs in preparation for her first war patrol.

-Torsk cruised to Guam and then proceeded to Kii Suido in the Japanese home islands, arriving there on 11 May.
+Beginning her first war patrol, Torsk cruised to Guam and then proceeded to Kii Suido in the Japanese home islands, arriving there on 11 May.
 While there, she patrolled for American air crews that had to bail out from damaged aircraft during their raids on Japan, but no aircraft went down in the area that day.
 Late on 11 May, she moved to the northeastern coast of Honshu, arriving two days later.
 Over the course of 14 and 15 May, she attempted to contact the submarine wolfpack operating in the area, and she finally rendezvoused with the submarines Sand Lance and Cero the next day.
 She joined their patrols on the east coast of the island, but found no Japanese vessels in the area.

 Torsk encountered a Japanese coastal minelayer on 2 June between Honshu and Hokkaido.
 She launched a spread of six torpedoes, but the minelayer evaded them, prompting Torsk to dive to evade the expected counter-attack that did not occur.
 Two days later, she located a 700 LT freighter off Kobe Saki; she fired four torpedoes but again missed her target.
 Torsk departed the area on 5 June, bound for Midway Atoll, arriving there on 11 June; from there, she continued on to Pearl Harbor.
-After arriving on 16 June, she underwent a refit and began her second patrol on 17 July.
+After arriving on 16 June, she underwent a refit in preparation for her second patrol.
+Torsk began her second patrol on 17 July.
 She again sailed to Guam, where she stayed on 1 and 2 August, before continuing on to the Sea of Japan.